jin-sj/rl_study/summary/day_2.md

 ## Impressions (인상깊은점)
-Many algorithms in RL have been inspired by nature (how animals learn, etc.)
+Many algorithms in RL have been inspired by nature (how animals learn, etc.) <br>
-Lots of collaboration led to advancement in the field
+Lots of collaboration led to advancement in the field. <br>
+Historical info would be useful when coming up with new ideas, and understanding the flow of thought in the field.

 ## Questions (의문점)